 Mobile: +65 9113 6621

 ICANN’s mission is to help ensure a stable, secure & unified worldwide Internet.
 To reach another person on the Internet, you need to type an address into your computer or other device – a name or a number.
 That address must be unique so computers know where to find each other.
 ICANN helps coordinate & support these unique identifiers across the globe.
-ICANN was formed in 1998 as a not-for-profit public-benefit corporation & a community with participants from all over the worldwide.
+ICANN was formed in 1998 as a not-for-profit public-benefit corporation & a community with participants from all over the international.

 For more information, please visit: www.icann.org